 - In this Aug.
 22, 2017, video, Jill Herrig, an animal research technician at the WNRPC, along with video journalist Tyler Ensrude from the University of Wisconsin-Platteville show us what it’s like to train for and work with laboratory nonhuman primates at the Wisconsin National Primate Research Center.

 - Common Marmosets at the WNPRC: Learn about the members of a common marmoset (Callithrix jacchus) family and watch how they rear their infants.
 (No sound, with captions, 7 minutes, 2013.)

 - WNPRC Animal Care, Housing and Enrichment: No sound, some captions, 4 minutes, 2014.
 (Available without captions for the news media.)

 - Are we smarter than monkeys?
-Primate research at a glance: UW-Madison journalism student’s Fall 2012 video project.
+Primate research and outreach at a glance: UW-Madison journalism student’s Fall 2012 video project.

 - In Depth at Ten – Monkeys and Medicine: Channel3000.com news series in 2010 about WNPRC research, ethics and animal care.